reenz/raindrops/README.md

 ### Approach

-As the task is very simple and small I will make a command line app in Javascript and will test it with Mocha and Chai.
+* As the task is very simple and small I will make a command line app in Javascript and will test it with Mocha and Chai.
-I will take one case at a time like output 'Pling' if the number has a factor of 3 then output 'Plang' if the number has a factor of 5 and so on and will follow TDD to accomplish the task.
+* I will take one case at a time like output 'Pling' if the number has a factor of 3 then output 'Plang' if the number has a factor of 5 and so on and will follow TDD to accomplish the task.
+* Used Travis CI so that it runs my tests every time I push to GitHub and can discover quickly if my commit broke something, and fix it.